 Previously, he was visiting researcher at several institutions abroad – Ecole Centrale Paris, University of Bristol and The University of British Columbia.

-From 2010 until now, Dr Škec has been working as a research assistant on the project entitled “Models and Methods of Knowledge Management in Product Development” (project leader Prof Dorian Marjanović) funded by the Ministry of Science, Education and Sports of the Republic of Croatia.
-As a project team member, he previously participated in EUREKA project “E!8723 Visually Augmented Analysis of the Information Structures Evolving in Socio-technical Systems – VISINEV” (www.visinev.org), ERASMUS+ project “Networked Activities for Realisation of Innovative Products” (http://narip.lecad.si/) and CSF project “Models and Methods of Innovation Management in Complex Engineering Systems Development – MInMED”(www.minmed.org).
-Currently, Dr Škec participates in the new ERASMUS+ project “Capitals of the Smart PRoducts DEvelopment” as project team member.
+Initially, Dr Škec has been working as a research assistant on the project entitled “Models and Methods of Knowledge Management in Product Development” (project leader Prof Dorian Marjanović) funded by the Ministry of Science, Education and Sports of the Republic of Croatia.
+As a project team member, he previously participated in EUREKA project “E!8723 Visually Augmented Analysis of the Information Structures Evolving in Socio-technical Systems – VISINEV” (www.visinev.org), ERASMUS+ project “Networked Activities for Realisation of Innovative Products” (http://narip.lecad.si/), ERASMUS+ project “Capitals of the Smart PRoducts DEvelopment” (http://casprod.eu/), CSF project “Models and Methods of Innovation Management in Complex Engineering Systems Development – MInMED”(www.minmed.org) and HORIZON2020 project “EURITO – EU Relevant, Inclusive, Timely, Trusted, and Open Research Innovation Indicators” (http://www.eurito.eu/, as external associate).
+Currently, Dr Škec participates in CSF project “Team Adaptability for innovation-Oriented Product Development” (http://www.taide.org/) as project team member.
 He is also responsible for leading international ERASMUS+ project "E-learning Platform for Innovative Product Development" (http://www.elpid.org/).

-Dr Škec has published his work in international journals (e.g. TFSC, Design Studies, Research in Engineering Design, Journal of Engineering Design) and peer-reviewed conferences (e.g. ICED, DESIGN).
+Dr Škec has published his work in international journals (e.g. TFSC, Design Studies, Research in Engineering Design, Journal of Engineering Design) and peer-reviewed conferences (e.g. ICED, DESIGN, NordDesign).
 He acted as a reviewer for several international journals (e.g. Sustainability, IEEE Access, IEEE TEM, AI EDAM).

 He has actively participated in the organisation of the biennial DESIGN series event since 2012 that regularly attracts more than 300 experts from more than 30 countries around the world.
 In addition, he was elected to serve as an Assistant Programme Chair of ICED17 (21st International Conference on Engineering Design) that was held at The University of British Columbia, Vancouver (http://iced17.org/).